 Acne is associated with adolescence, but it can occur at any age.
-The occasional outbreak can usually be managed using over-the-counter products, but more severe cases of acne can be treated with antibiotics and isotretinoin, which helps the skin to produce less oil.
+The occasional outbreak can usually be managed using over-the-counter products.
+Still, more severe cases of acne can be treated with antibiotics and isotretinoin, which helps the skin to produce less oil.
 When the problem is hormone-related, women may benefit from birth control pills.

 Rosacea mainly affects the face and can cause a ruddy appearance.
 Medical therapy can control or reverse some of the symptoms.
 Skin rash treatments include topical and oral medications.

 Skin fungal infections are widespread and include ringworm, yeast infections, and athletes’ foot.